 In January 2005, the year-long 100th anniversary celebration culminated with the ribbon cutting of a new three-story facility built to address both current and future healthcare challenges of the community.
 This expansion provided all-new private acute care patient rooms and included a new six-bed intensive care unit.
 Following the opening of the acute care addition, two physician offices were established on the first floor of that building, bringing expanded orthopedic and general surgery options to St. Anthony.

 On August 22, 2006, St. Anthony Regional Hospital held a groundbreaking ceremony for its new 120,000-square-foot inpatient and outpatient surgery center.
 The new $25 million surgery center celebrated its opening at a community event on June 1, 2008.
 The new surgery center replaces St. Anthony’s 35-year-old surgery facilities and existing technology to accommodate the growth from two surgeons in 1971 to nine active surgeons who live in Carroll today.
 The surgery center features the latest surgical technology, patient tracking systems and the convenience of two levels of covered parking.

-For a hundred years, St. Anthony Regional Hospital & Nursing Home has demonstrated a continued commitment to excellence in responding to the healthcare needs of our local community.
+For over a hundred years, St. Anthony Regional Hospital & Nursing Home has demonstrated a continued commitment to excellence in responding to the healthcare needs of our local community.
 Inspired by the mission of service demonstrated by the Franciscan Sisters of Perpetual Adoration the hospital makes caring for people our first priority in approaching the ever-changing field of modern healthcare.
 As we look to the future, St. Anthony carries on a rich tradition of service to the communities of west central Iowa.